-Towards the south are the Northern and Southern Butovo districts - the location of a firing range where tens of thousands of political prisoners were shot from the 1930s to the 1950s.
-In 1995, the range was sold to the Orthodox Church, which had canonised a number of those victims shot during the Great Terror.
+Towards the south are the Northern and Southern Butovo districts – the location of a firing range where from the 1930s to the 1950s tens of thousands of political prisoners were shot.
+In 1995, the range was sold to the Orthodox Church, which had canonised a number of those victims of the Great Terror.

 Sointsevo (‘Sun Town’) was incorporated in Moscow in 1984.
 A bit further, a writer’s colony founded in the 1930s, Peredelkino (in the southwest) housed Boris Pasternak, Isaak Babel, Ilya Ehrenburg, Yevgeny Yevtushenko and (Turkish poet in exile) Nazim Hikmet.

-Since this map, bits and bobs of other territory have been annexed to Moscow - among which Vnukovo in the south, another of Moscow’s three major airports - but no acquisition has been as radical as the one foreseen for… just about now.
-The dam-breaker is the huge piece of real estate to be added to Moscow in the southwest.
-This would mean that the City of Moscow would break through the surrounding Oblast of Moscow, and gain a border with Kaluga Oblast.
+Since this map, bits and bobs of other territory have been annexed to Moscow – among which Vnukovo in the south, another of Moscow’s three major airports – but no acquisition has been as radical as the one executed on July 1, 2012.
+The huge piece of real estate added to Moscow in the southwest on that day was a huge dam-breaker.
+The City of Moscow even broke through the surrounding Oblast of Moscow, gaining a border with Kaluga Oblast.

 “[It’s k]inda like NYC annexing nearby New Jersey territory until it borders Pennsylvania”, says Alex Meerovitch, who sent in this map.
-“The big red blob to the northeast is Moscow today, and all the territory in pink is the new territory likely to be added starting in 2012, if everyone signs off (so far, everyone is on board).
-The plan is to eventually turn Moscow into Russia's Capital Federal District, sort of like the District of Columbia.”
+“The plan is to eventually turn Moscow into Russia’s Capital Federal District, sort of like the District of Columbia.”